paulbeka/level-4-project/timelog.md

 * *1 hour* trying to understand previous life search algorithms, and literature search

 ### 10 Oct 2022
-* *1 hour* did some research about existing algorithms and wrote some background stuff
+* *1 hour* did some research about existing algorithms and wrote some of the background section
 * *3 hours* tried to make a brute force algorithm, but was significantly slower than expected.
 No progress.

 ### 11 Oct 2022
-* *4 hours* know I want to search for spaceships, researched wikis and such, found useful modules to use later
+* *4 hours* decided I want to search for spaceships, researched wikis, found useful modules to use later

+## Week 3

+### 12 Oct 2022
+* *2 hours*  Researched deep learning in GoL.
+Worked on the aims part of the paper, as well as found new way to do brute force

+### 13 Oct 2022
+* *1 hour* worked on a GoL structure detection algorithm
+* *1 hour* Figured out a way to detect structures & now working on calculating utility